 = 21 nos.

-You can use stirrup-making-machine for large project where vast quantity of stirrups are required.
+You can use stirrup-making-machine for a large project where a vast quantity of stirrups is required.

-But, we often make stirrups by hand in our project.
+But, we often make stirrups manually in our project.

 For making stirrups by hand you need a stand and a handle.

 See the above image.
 That is a hand-made stand and a handle.
 You can make stirrup with these tools.

 Just place the rod in the stand and bend the rod with the handle.
 You have to go for trial and error method to get the desired size of a stirrup.
 Also, don’t forget to make the hook angle at 135°.

 - db – diameter of the bar